Other Academic Policies

 - Fourth reported offense: Dismissal with no right to appeal.

 The VPAA will notify the student, the student’s advisor, and the director of academic development each time an Academic Dishonesty Incident Report is submitted.
-With the exception noted above for a student’s fourth infraction, students have the right to appeal any charge of academic dishonesty following the same procedures described in the Grade Appeal Policy published in this catalog.
+With the exception noted above for a student’s fourth infraction, students have the right to appeal any charge of academic dishonesty to the VPAA.

 Other Kinds of Academic Dishonesty